Ax8457/WriteUPs/Hackday2025_finals/TheAethericMap/README.md

 <p align="justify">Hence, to solve this challenge it was necessary to :</p>

-- Regenerate the file position with enough bits (modulo 8) to catch the size of the flag
+- Regenerate the file position with enough bits (modulo 8) to catch the size of the flag, , using cursor position as random seed
-- Then using this position file extract bits using cursor position as random seed
+- Then use the positions file to extract bits
-- Trying to read the output message
+- Try to read the output message
 - Iterate over different cursor positions until the correct one was found

 <p align="justify">As a matter of fact the intended cursor position was 100.
-I attached in this repo a file named rand.c which recompute bits posiitons (I coded it knowing the flag size, which was different for players whom didn't know it).
+I attached in this repo a file named rand.c which recompute bits positions (I coded it knowing the flag size, which was different for players whom didn't know it).
 I also attached a file solve.c which take the cursor position and positions list as parameters.
 Finally after running those script using 100 as cursor position, it possible to retreive the flag :</p>

 <p align="center">
 <img src="Screenshots/S2.png" >